Code Interpreter

 - user_docker_base_url: Optional.
 URL to the Docker daemon to use for running the container.

 - unsafe_mode: Optional.
-Whether to run code directly on the host machine instead of in a Docker container.
+Whether to run code directly on the host machine instead of in a Docker container or sandbox.
 Default is

 False